troglobit/myLinux/README.md

 Assuming you  have a `virbr0` interface  in your system.
-If  you've run anything in [virt-manager](http://virt-manager.org/)  prior to this then you're set, otherwise you're unfortunately on your own.
+If  you've run anything in [virt-manager](http://virt-manager.org/)  prior to this then you're set, otherwise install `virt-manager` and:

+  1. Check that it's running: `sudo systemctl status libvirtd.service`
+  2. Check networking is up: `sudo virsh net-list --all`
+  3. Bring networking up: `sudo virsh net-start default`

 Troubleshooting